 How long will it take to be initiated?

-Most chapters have an initiation period that ranges from four to twelve weeks.
-The new-member period offers opportunities to meet other members, learn fraternity history and feel at home in the chapter.
-Each chapter establishes its own new-member program and initiation dates.
-This is a great question to ask active members as you meet them during recruitment.
+The New Member period ranges from four to twelve weeks depending on the chapter.
+The new member period affords opportunities to meet other members, learn fraternity history and feel at home in the chapter.
+Each chapter follows a new member education program designed by their national organization.
+This is a great question to ask the active members as you meet them during recruitment.

-What is spring recruitment?
+Is there spring recruitment?

 Some chapters continue to recruit and pledge women throughout the school year through a process called Continuous Open Bidding (COB).
 Chapters only participate in in COB if they have spaces to fill and schedule and organize their own events independently.
 If you want the opportunity to interact with all of our sororities before making your sorority choice, then you should participate in fall primary recruitment.

 What is hazing?
 Do sororities and fraternities haze?

 Hazing is defined as any intentional, knowing, or reckless act, occurring on or off the campus, by one person alone or acting with others, directed against a student, that endangers the mental, or physical health or safety of a student that endangers the mental , or physical health or safety of a student for the purpose of joining, being initiated into, affiliating with, holding office in, or maintaining membership in any organization whose members are primarily students.